Khatron Ke Khiladi 8: Not Hina, But Shantanu Maheshwari Is The Winner; Check Out Grand Finale Pics!

 Khatron Ke Khiladi 8 has impressed the viewers.
 The show is topping the TRP charts.
-Thanks to the star studded contestants and the tasks.
+Thanks to the star-studded contestants and the tasks.

-We had recently reports that Jamai Raja actress, Nia Sharma has bagged the ticket of finale, and is the first finalist of this season.
+We had recently reported that Jamai Raja actress, Nia Sharma has bagged the ticket to finale, and is the first finalist of this season.
 Read on to know what's in store...

 Hina & Rocky

-We know that Hina is linked to Rocky, but hasn't made her relationship official.
+We know that Hina is often linked to Rocky, but the actress hasn't made her relationship official.
 With the latest promo, where Rocky is seen lovingly gifting her a neck-piece, it looks like the couple might make their relationship official.

-Hina Is The Winner?
+Is Hina The Winner?

 Also, there were reports that Hina Khan, who is one among the finalists - Ravi Dubey and Shantanu Maheshwari, has won the show!